MicrosoftDocs/IntuneDocs.pl-pl/intune/apps-add-office365.md

 ## <a name="next-steps"></a>Następne kroki

-- Teraz można przypisać aplikacjom wybrane grupy — zobacz [Jak przypisać aplikacje do grup](/intune-azure/manage-apps/deploy-apps).
+- Aby przypisać aplikacje do wybranych grup, [Przypisywanie aplikacji do grup](/intune-azure/manage-apps/deploy-apps).